imtkain/Fabric-Vigil/README.md

 **Azure Key Vault (Recommended for SPN)**

-Store the SPN credentials as Key Vault secrets:
+Store the SPN credentials as Key Vault secrets.
+The notebook expects these default secret names:

 - `fabric-spn-client-id`: The Application (client) ID
 - `fabric-spn-client-secret`: The client secret value

+If your Key Vault already stores these values under different names, update the corresponding `notebookutils.credentials.getSecret(...)` calls in the `get_auth_headers` function to match your existing secret names.
+There is no need to create duplicate secrets.

 The user running the deployment notebook must have **Key Vault Secrets User** role (or an equivalent access policy with Get permission).